Linaro/lava/doc/v2/dispatcher-actions2.rst

 ********

-.. note:: The behaviour of actions and connections has changed during the development of the refactoring.
+.. note:: The behaviour of actions and connections has changed during the development of the V2 dispatcher.
 See :ref:`connection_timeout` and :ref:`default_action_timeout`.
 Action timeouts can be specified for the default for all actions or for a specific action.
 Connection timeouts can be specified as the default for all connections or for the connections made by a specific action.

-Refactored timeouts now provide more detailed support.
+Timeouts now provide more detailed support.
 Individual actions have uniquely addressable timeouts.

 Timeouts are specified explicitly in days, hours, minutes and seconds.
 Any unspecified value is set to zero.